Collaborations - working with others in our field

 Supervision conferences:

-The European Association for Supervision and Coaching (EASC) has an annual conference. the most recent was a virtual conference on 19/20 September 2025, EASC Connects, Acting in Uncertain Times.
+The European Association for Supervision and Coaching (EASC) has an annual conference.
+The most recent was a virtual conference on 19/20 September 2025, EASC Connects, Acting in Uncertain Times.
 The theme was Power and Powerlessness in Supervising and Coaching.

 Coaching Ethics Forum:

-The Coaching Ethics Forum has its annual conference on 2nd and 3rd December 2025, exploring the theme of ‘Conscious Power for Ethical Maturity: Exploring Integrity, Influence, and Responsibility.’
-The conference brings together coaches, mentors, and leaders to explore the ethical dimensions of power and its responsible application across varied professional and cultural contexts.
-Integrating perspectives rooted in long-standing cultural traditions, the conference will draw on deep, cross-cultural understandings of ethical power to inspire modern coaching, mentorship, and approaches to leadership.
-Access to the Journal of Coaching Ethics is free.
-The CEF also holds Reflective Ethical Circles (Case Groups), Conversations with Change Makers plus other events throughout the year.
+The 2025 conference on 2nd and 3rd December 2025, explored the theme of ‘Conscious Power for Ethical Maturity: Exploring Integrity, Influence, and Responsibility.’
+It brought together coaches, mentors, and leaders to explore the ethical dimensions of power and its responsible application across varied professional and cultural contexts.
+Integrating perspectives rooted in long-standing cultural traditions, the conference drew on deep, cross-cultural understandings of ethical power to inspire modern coaching, mentorship, and approaches to leadership.

 GSN as a member of external communities: